garethcole/wordpress-php/README.md

 ###Sublime project settings for XDEBUG
-path_mapping must point to the folder with script you're debugging in - eg for page-templates:
+path_mapping must point to the folder with script you're debugging in - but can map multiple - eg for debugging in either wp root or in page-templates:
 ```
 {
 	"folders":